 Balancing The Composting Act

 I normally like to keep blog posts generic so the tips provided are applicable to all kinds of composting methods.
-However, this week, I feel I need to be more specific to customers using HOTBIN or a similar aerobic hot composters, where composting relies on bacteria breaking down waste as air (aerobic process) circulates throughout.
+However, this week, I feel I need to bring this post up again specifically tailored for customers using HOTBIN or a similar aerobic hot composter.

 Why Keeping a Balanced Composting Act is Critical

-The right balance of these materials helps to create the optimum condition to maximize heat generation ―as a consequence of the decomposition and bacterial process―thus maximizing what nature does naturally.
+The right balance of these materials helps to create the optimum condition to maximize heat generation, stimulate bacterial activity, accelerate decomposition, and maximize what nature does naturally.

-In the case of HOTBIN, it works as an insulated chimney where air is drawn in via the aeration mesh (in the base).
-Air and oxygen percolates up utilizing the air spaces created by the bulking agent (mulch) and any excess steam or water vapor exits via the upper lid valve in the lid.
+For HOTBIN to work as an insulated chimney, it needs to have a structure where air is drawn in via the aeration mesh (in the base) and exit via the upper lid valve.
+Whereas the shredded paper controls moisture; the bulking agent/mulch allows for air and oxygen to percolate up utilizing the air spaces it creates.
+Lastly, any excess steam or water vapor will exit via the upper lid valve.

 The Balancing Act

 For the purpose of this post, I am going to use a caddy/pail/container to provide the right proportions, as the specific quantities will vary from user to user.